Form 1023 Part III (3) – required provisions, purpose clause, and dissolution Clause

-Form 1023 Part III – asks for required provisions which is specific language that needs to be included in the articles of incorporation of the nonprofit organization.
-Here, IRS is asking your nonprofit organization to state its legal promise to the public.
+Form 1023 Part III (3) asks for required provisions which is specific language that needs to be included in the Nonprofit Articles of Incorporation of the organization.
+Here, IRS is asking your nonprofit organization to state its legal promise to the public. the number 1 reason for questioning or rejection from the IRS is not having the following required clauses in your organizing documents.
 Here’s the question:

-Form 1023 Part III, Question 1.
-Section 501(c)(3) requires that your organizing document state your exempt purpose(s), such as charitable, religious, educational, and/or scientific purposes.
+Form 1023 Part III: Section 501(c)(3) requires that your organizing document state your exempt purpose(s), such as charitable, religious, educational, and/or scientific purposes.
 Check the box to confirm that your organizing document meets this requirement.
 Describe specifically where your organizing document meets this requirement, such as a reference to a particular article or section in your organizing document.
-Refer to the instructions for exempt purpose language.

-This is where you utter the following words like a sheep.
+This is where you should have uttered the following words without modifications in your articles of incorporation.
+If your original articles of incorporation is lacking these two clauses, you have to amend or restate your articles of incorporation.
 Don’t change it, add to it or alter it.
 This is the language that IRS understand so write it like a parrot in your articles of incorporation.
 Besides just copying and pasting these sentences, you need to believe in them.
 This is the meat and bone of a charity, so take it to heart:

 No substantial part of the activities of the corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.